makman568/algofun/pq/traffic/consensus_traffic.md

 ## 7. Data Collection Methodology

 The empirical data was collected by instrumenting a standard Algorand participation node running in a **P2P hybrid mode**.
-The node was connected to the mainnet with a typical configuration of **~4 relay nodes** and **~60 P2P peers**.
-The core message counts cover 624 rounds within `consensus_messages-20251124.csv`, while the per-proposal detail log (`consensus_vote_details.csv`) spans 337 rounds (the detail logger was introduced partway through the capture window).
+The node was connected to the mainnet with a typical configuration of **~4 relay nodes** and **~55 P2P peers**.
+The dataset spans **32,531 consecutive rounds** (rounds 55874383 to 55906947), representing approximately 24 hours of continuous mainnet operation on November 24–25, 2025.

 **Note on node choice:** A participation node was chosen for data collection purely for operational convenience.
 The agreement layer's design ensures that all nodes—relay or non-relay—observe the same set of *distinct consensus messages* before reaching their local threshold, making any well-connected node suitable for measuring the theoretical message generation rate.
 The per-peer message flow is topology-independent.

-We "snooped" the consensus message traffic visible to this node over a 24-hour period on November 24, 2025.
-The instrumentation aggregated the number of unique consensus messages per round, recording them into the `consensus_messages-20251124.csv` file.

-Each row in this file represents a single consensus round and contains the following key data points used in this analysis:
+**Note on node position:** The instrumented node was well-connected and consistently on the "leading edge" of consensus—it advanced to each new round quickly relative to the network.
+This is evidenced by the near-absence of pipelined votes (votes for round N+1 arriving while still processing round N): out of 32,531 rounds, pipelined votes were observed in only 12 rounds.
+A slower or less-connected node would see more pipelining but the same aggregate message counts.

+The instrumentation logged consensus message traffic into a unified CSV file with one row per round containing:
 - `round`: The round number.
-- `soft_votes`: The total count of unique soft votes observed by the node in that round.
-- `cert_votes`: The total count of unique cert votes observed by the node in that round.
+- `soft_votes` / `cert_votes`: Count of unique on-time votes observed before quorum.
-- `late_soft_votes`: The count of unique soft votes that were received for a round that was already completed.
-- `late_cert_votes`: The count of unique cert votes that were received for a round that was already completed.
+- `late_soft_votes` / `late_cert_votes`: Count of unique votes received after the step completed.
-- `late_next_votes`: The count of unique "Next" votes that were received for a round that was already completed.
-- `soft_unique_senders` / `cert_unique_senders`: Number of distinct accounts required to reach quorum during the round.
+- `soft_unique_senders` / `cert_unique_senders`: Distinct accounts in on-time votes.
-- `soft_total_unique_senders` / `cert_total_unique_senders`: Number of distinct accounts observed once late votes are included.
+- `soft_total_unique_senders` / `cert_total_unique_senders`: Distinct accounts including late votes.
-- `soft_periods` / `cert_periods`: Number of distinct periods whose votes were seen for that step within the round.
+- `soft_periods` / `cert_periods`: Number of distinct periods observed (1 = healthy round).
-- `round_duration_ms`, `in_peers`, `out_peers`, `bundle_votes`: Timing and peer metadata captured at certification.
+- `round_duration_ms`, `in_peers`, `out_peers`, `bundle_votes`: Timing and peer metadata.

-To support per-proposal analysis, the logger also writes `consensus_vote_details.csv`, which emits one row per `(round, step, period, proposal)` tuple.
-Each row lists whether the votes were on-time or late, how many distinct senders supported that proposal, and how many total messages were relayed for it.
-This auxiliary file makes it possible to determine whether additional periods or multiple competing proposals explain the gap between theoretical and observed totals.

 ## 8. Empirical Committee Realization and Amplification Metrics

-The empirical dataset (337 rounds with per-proposal detail and 624 rounds in the summary logger) quantifies how the live network instantiates the theoretical committees and where message amplification arises.
+The 32,531-round dataset quantifies how the live network instantiates the theoretical committees and where message amplification arises.
 We structure the findings into five measurements.

 ### 8.1 Theoretical Committee Expectations